 Many mythical creatures have things in common, and this hybrid may remind you of a few others!
 In this case, the top half of the Aqrabuamelu is a man and the other half is a scorpion.
 Most stories describe him as extremely tall and dangerous.

-These giant snakes shouldn’t be forgotten when discussing the most dangerous mythical creatures out there, as all it takes for it to kill you is one single look.
+These giant snakes shouldn’t be forgotten when discussing the most dangerous mythical creatures out there, as all it takes for them to kill you is one single look.
 “If looks could kill” certainly fits this beast.

-While we have already covered the Gorgons, the worst and most dangerous of the three deserves its own spot.
+While we have already covered the Gorgons, the worst and most dangerous of the three deserves its spot.
 Medusa appears not only in old Greek mythology but in countless modern stories and tales.
 Crossing paths with her almost always meant certain death.

 In Jewish folklore, Golems are creatures that can be summoned using certain Hebrew letters in a specific order, or through complex rituals.
 Once summoned, golems form from sand, rocks, and other objects.

-The man-eating Oni is a Japanese mythical creature known for its terrifying appearance – often portrayed as a hunched over goblin-like monster with a horn and long fingers.
+The man-eating Oni is a Japanese mythical creature known for its terrifying appearance – often portrayed as a hunched over the goblin-like monster with a horn and long fingers.